 Attach your towel onto a surface using masking tape to avoid wrinkling.
 With your stamp ready, place it into position and press.
 When printing, refer to your sketch to make sure you follow the pattern to match the design you targeted.

 5. Dry your painted tea towel and iron

 After painting your towel, let it dry for about one day.
 Then iron it so the paint will stick permanently.
 Avoid direct contact between the hot iron surface and the paint by putting an extra fabric between them.

 Then the towel is ready for use and you can be proud to have a beautiful personally painted tea towel.
 You can also make several towels in different designs for your kitchen.

 Now, if that sounds too hard and messy, there is an easy way.
 Create you design and send it to us to print it for you.

 Need Some Help?
-Send us your ideas, designs or orders via the sidebar form.
+Send us your ideas, designs or orders via the quote form.